-In Washington state, gym clients will have to work out even farther apart as part of COVID-19 safety
+Gyms will need to triple distance for exercising indoors

 It’s the second time the pause has been extended since first implemented earlier this month.
 The extension comes days after Inslee tightened restrictions throughout the state for indoor activities in a further effort to stem a surge in COVID-19 cases.

-Seventeen counties are in the third phase of a four-part reopening process, 17 counties are currently in phase two and five counties are in a modified phase one of reopening.
+Seventeen counties are in phase three of a four-part reopening process, 17 counties are currently in phase two and five counties are in a modified phase one of reopening.

 As of Monday, there have been more than 58,000 confirmed cases since the pandemic began.
 Nearly 1,600 people in Washington have died of complications from COVID-19.